 IN THE MEANTIME

 This vision had a few more years to become realized.
-After getting married in Minnesota and the move in spring of 2011 back to Maui for Alan, the first time for Sara, both started working at The Four Seasons Resort Maui Spa in Wailea.
+After getting married in Minnesota and the move in spring of 2011 back to Maui for Alan, the first time for Sara, both began work at The Four Seasons Resort Maui Spa in Wailea.
 Alan had been a massage therapist there for years before his further schooling and Masters in Traditional Chinese Medicine.
 He returned as an Acupuncturist.
 Sara, waiting to take the Hawaii Massage board exam, began as a Spa Coordinator at the Four Seasons.
-After the birth of their first son Kian in 2012 and taking some time off of work, she returned to the spa as a massage therapist for job flexibility, being able to spend more time at home raising their child.
+After the birth of their first son in 2012, she returned to the spa as a massage therapist after taking some time off, now being able to spend more time at home raising their child in this position.

-In these in-between years as Sara refers to them, both cycled through a variety of Maui offices, spas and wellness settings trying to find a place to call professional home.
-Both yearned to create their own space but the challenge therein lied with their high expectations, laid down by their previous freedom as business owners and their extensive training at the Four Seasons Five Star Resort.
-Then one day, two months after the birth of their second son Kanoa in 2015, a destined run-in with a colleague of Alan’s, relayed that there was rental space open in her office building at the Rainbow Mall in South Kihei.
-It was the old Face Place, an esthetics office with soundproof walls, a lobby, and two-treatment rooms.
-While a financially risky time in their life with a newborn at home, they did not hesitate as the location was perfect for their immediate needs.
+In these in-between years, both cycled through a variety of Maui offices, spas and wellness settings trying to find a place to call professional home.
+Both yearned to create their own space but the challenge therein lied with their high standards, laid down by their previous freedom as business owners and their extensive training at the Four Seasons Five Star Resort.
+Then one day, two months after the birth of their second son in 2015, a destined run-in with a colleague of Alan’s relayed that there was rental space open in her office building at the Rainbow Mall in South Kihei.
+It was formerly the Face Place, an aesthetics office with soundproof walls, a lobby, and two-treatment rooms.
+While a financially risky time in their life with a newborn at home, they did not hesitate as the location and layout was perfect for the couple.
 Two-weeks after viewing they signed a lease and started renovations, opening six weeks later.

 808 IS BORN